-Reasonably foreseeable future development allowed under the proposed zoning designation would be required to comply with relevant energy-efficient policies and recommendations outlined in the GHG Plan Update.
-However, the proposed project would be limited to the amendment of the Fresno General Plan Land Use Map and Official Zoning Map to rezone the two project parcels at the northeast corner of East McKinley and North Fine Avenues to the CC zoning designation.
+Reasonably foreseeable future development allowed under the proposed zoning designation would be required to comply with relevant energy-efficient policies.
+However, the proposed project is limited to the amendment of the Fresno General Plan Land Use Map and Official Zoning Map to rezone the two project parcels at the northeast corner of East McKinley and North Fine Avenues to the CC zoning designation.
 No new physical improvements would occur as a result of the proposed project, and the proposed project would not conflict with or obstruct state and local plans for energy efficiency and renewable energy.
 Therefore, the proposed project would have no impact.